tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </from>
 <comment>

 Himmler made this order, not Hitler.
-I found no proof that Hitler specfically protected any gay artists.
+I found no proof that Hitler specifically protected any gay artists.

 </compare>